dotlang/language/doc/RFE.md

 }
 ```

-? - Can we simplify?
-- remove `uint` and `float`?
-- Everything is a type?
-No. unification has an extreme.

-? - replace implicit with auto.
+Y - replace implicit with auto.
 It is easier to read and shorter and still makes sense.

-? - Scala has `view`.
+N - Scala has `view`.
 Can we use it to make `CustomersList` look like an array?
 Or maybe to make something mutable.
 When we create a view (maybe choose a better name), we provide a set of functions to work with it.
 These function can be used to read/write data.
 Use cases: